 First Ambassadors, Zakiya and Jazz’s work led to research and a report on how to improve the diversity of Bristol’s sustainability community.
 Zakiya was also Forest England’s writer in residence (Zakiya Mecca – Do the write thing) and Jazz is a journalist, environmental activist and Friends of the Earth ‘Nature’s Keeper.’
 KEEPERS England Jazz (@ketibuahfoley) / Twitter

 Maria Adebowale-Schwarte Living Space Project

-Maria is one of our Board members.
-She is the Founding Director of Living Space Project, a social enterprise working to create inclusive places in diverse urban neighbourhoods.
-Maria also holds a number of other posts including commissioner for the London Sustainable Development Commission and English Heritage and an ambassador for WEN.
+Maria is the Founding Director of Living Space Project, a social enterprise working to create inclusive places in diverse urban neighbourhoods.
+Maria also holds a number of other posts including commissioner for the London Sustainable Development Commission and English Heritage, Board member for Environment Agency and an ambassador for WEN.

 Judy founded the Black Environment Network in 1987 and continues to be a major voice on policy towards social inclusion.
 In 2000, Judy was honoured with an OBE for pioneering ethnic minority environmental participation, and in 2007 a CBE followed, for services to heritage.
 She became a professional artist at age 12 and is the first woman in Chinese history to be Master of the 3 Arts.

 Check out these international heroes from history and the present day